Spire of Notre-Dame de Paris: Destruction by fire

 An operation to restore the spire began on 11 April 2019, as part of a larger restoration of the cathedral which would last ten years and cost an estimated 60 million euros.
 The sixteen statues were removed with an 80 m tall crane and transported in pairs to a workshop to be restored.
 While one pair was being worked on the other fourteen statues would still be on display within the cathedral.

-On 15 April 2019, around 6:50 pm, a fire began in the eaves of the cathedral.
+On 15 April 2019, around 6:18 pm, a fire began in the eaves of the cathedral.
 Rapidly the fire spread to the rest of the roof.
 The heat, estimated to be more than 800 °C made the lead coating melt into the wood of the spire, which did not prevent it from burning.
 The fire emitted toxic fumes so neighboring areas were evacuated.

 The upper part of the spire collapsed around 7:45 pm.
 Its fall caused the destruction of part of the vaults of the nave.
 The collapse of the tower caused the destruction of the crossing of the transept.

 The sixteen statues around the spire had been taken down four days earlier and sent off to be restored.
 They were not affected by the fire.
 However, the rooster at the top of the spire became detached during the fall.
 Thought to be lost, It was found damaged but mainly intact in the debris the following day.
 It was sent to join the statues at Socra, a French art conservation society for repair.

-Future spire
+Third spire

-On 17 April 2019 the French Prime Minister Édouard Philippe announced the launch of an international architecture competition to design a new spire.
-It is in part a competition to define the nature of the reconstruction effort and answer the question: Should the new spire be identical to the old, or a new design entirely?
+On 17 April 2019 the French Prime Minister Édouard Philippe announced the launch of an international architecture competition to design a new spire, which would define the nature of the reconstruction effort and decide if the new spire should be identical to the old, or a new design entirely.

 The architect Jean Nouvel called for the faithful reconstruction of the original spire, saying that "it was an integral part of the Cathedral".
-In the following days, several architecture firms released new proposals for the Spire.
-Foster and Partners of London proposed a new roof and spire made of stainless steel and crystal, while the French architecture firm Godart + Roussel Architectes of Dijon proposed a structure made of glass panels and copper tiles.
+In the following days, several architecture firms released new proposals for the spire.
+Foster and Partners of London proposed a new roof and spire made of stainless steel, glass, and crystal, while the French architecture firm Godart + Roussel Architectes of Dijon proposed a structure made of glass panels and copper tiles.

-Ultimately, however, it was decided that the spire's exterior will be reconstructed to match the 19th-century design by Viollet-le-Duc.
+Ultimately, however, it was decided that the spire's exterior would be reconstructed to match the 19th-century design by Viollet-le-Duc.
+In doing so the authenticity associated with the destroyed construction may be restored, but it conversely undermined Viollet-le-Duc's originally more creative approach.
+The best oaks for the spire were selected in the forest and then at the sawmill using Sylvatest, a non-destructive testing device.

+On 16 December 2023 the new gold copper spire rooster, which had been blessed by Archbishop of Paris Laurent Ulrich, was put on the new spire to complete it.
+It was revealed on 13 February 2024.